Purpose

 Management is broken!

-1. Most managers aren’t equipped to manage people.
+1. Most managers aren’t really "equipped" to manage people.

-Young new hires rarely report to seasoned leaders.
-Instead, they're often handed off to first-line managers—people who are either stuck at that level or freshly promoted and struggling with the shift from “doing” to “managing.”
+These young new hires rarely report to seasoned leaders.
+Instead, they're often handed off to first-line managers - people who are either stuck at that level or freshly promoted and struggling with the shift from “doing” to “managing.”
 These managers frequently lack the experience or training to help others grow.
 The result?
 Frustrated young professionals who feel underused, misunderstood, and demoralized.
+Which at some point will become managers.

 J. Sterling Livingston pointed this out back in the 1980s: